Learn more about Chad's book, Blind Ambition™

 So, when friends and family would ask if I was ready, I lied and told them that I was excited.
 The truth that I hid from them – and even from myself – is that I was terrified.
 What if I couldn’t do all those things without being able to see?
 There were so many challenges, so many fears.

-I somehow managed to step through those fears and before long, was going into boardrooms with my guide dog, traveling alone to Europe and Asia, where I’d still get up at 5am for my morning workout.
+Stepping through those fears, soon I was going into boardrooms with my guide dog, traveling alone to Europe and Asia, where I’d still get up at 5 am for my morning workout.
 Sure, I didn’t know the layout of the hotel, couldn’t speak the language, and had zero certainty on how to find the gym, or the equipment in the gym that I wanted to use.
 But what I’ve noticed over the course of my life is that every time I moved slightly outside my comfort zone, my comfort zone slowly expanded.
-Now I’ve grown so comfortable with discomfort that I learned how to ski at 38-years-old and regularly take on expert-level black diamond terrain – and sometimes, even double black diamond terrain.
-I also recently started practicing Brazilian Jiu Jitsu to keep pushing my limits.
-When you move ever-so-slightly outside your comfort zone, watch it expand and notice how you start learning how you’re capable of more than you thought possible.

 The Future You Exercise

-The question I like to ask when dealing with these types of dilemmas is: What decision can future Chad live with?
+The question I like to ask when dealing with these types of dilemmas is: What decision can future-you live with?
 When you’re old and gray - if you’re so fortunate - which fear can future you allow to influence your life path?
 Failing in pursuit of your life vision, or never knowing how wildly successful you could’ve been?

 What is a Great Keynote Speaker?